johnrnelson/api-puppy/Notes/installing.md

 is actually used.

 Setup [iptables](Server/iptables.md) to make sure the lower ports will work with the higher ports set in the scripts.
+Otherwise you have to put the ports you want to use in the URI.

 ## Running the HTTP/S API Server
 Read about the [APIServer](../APIServer/README.md) or check out